peregin/gps-overlay-on-video/README.md

 ==========================

-The idea came after I bought a [GoPro](http://gopro.com/cameras/hd-hero3-silver-edition) camera and started to record some of my rides which were also tracked with a GPS device.
+The idea came after I bought a [GoPro](http://gopro.com/cameras/hd-hero3-silver-edition) camera and started to record some of my rides with the bicycle which were also tracked with a GPS device.
 For tracking the rides I was using the [Strava](http://www.strava.com) application on my phone or a [Garmin Edge 510](http://www.dcrainmaker.com/2013/01/garmin-edge-510-in-depth-review.html).
-After showing the video to friends I was asked why I'm not showing the speed and altitude information overlaid onto video?
+After watching the videos I was asked why I'm not showing the speed and altitude information overlaid onto video?
 Cool, great idea, I wanted to add all kind of telemetry data acquired via the GPS onto the video, but couldn't find a software for it, running on my Mac.
 So I decided the write one :)
+The generated video is able to show the current speed or the actual elevation information, eventually the grade of the slope when climbing a steeper section or the current heart rate zone.
+The main focus is on cycling videos, but with small effort, different gauge templates it is easy to create dashboard for different type of activities.

 ## Basic requirements
 Small list of wishes to achieve: